Modern Slavery Statement

 • Products typically manufactured in developing countries, such as furniture or textiles.

 At Student Roost we recognise the importance of addressing modern slavery and human trafficking issues transparently within our supply chain.
-Our procurement team drives supplier engagement, ensuring that new suppliers demonstrate compliance with our business standards and ethical working practices.
+Our procurement team drives open and transparent supplier engagement, ensuring that new suppliers demonstrate compliance with our business standards and ethical working practices.
 Our onboarding process includes the supplier completing a questionnaire and due diligence on their reputation, compliance with health & safety standards and the risk of modern slavery in their supply chain.
 We strictly refrain from engaging with suppliers who do not comply with the Modern Slavery Act 2015, and clauses pertaining to modern slavery prevention are integral parts of all our supplier contracts.

 To bolster awareness and understanding of modern slavery risks, our comprehensive training program mandates all employees to undergo training on this subject.
 This ensures that every team member is equipped with the knowledge to identify signs of modern slavery or human trafficking and knows the appropriate channels for reporting concerns.